jphmrst/PLC/README.md

 you do not already have Git installed on your system, see the [git downloads page](https://git-scm.com/downloads).

-# Installing Agda and its standard libraries
+# Installing the core Agda system

 To install the specific version of Agda we need, we will first download that version, and then ask Stack to install it for us.